Neon Genesis Evangelion: Production

 Starting with the sixteenth episode, "Splitting of the Breast", the show undergoes a drastic change, discarding the grand narrative concerning salvation for an intricate exploration of the lead characters' psyches.
 This change coincided with Anno's development of an interest in psychology after a friend lent him a book on mental illness.
 This focus culminated in the two final episodes filmed from a completely introspective perspective.
-Necessity forced Anno to abandon the script of the twenty-fifth episode to work with a new one.
+Limits of time due to the production schedule forced Anno to abandon the script of the twenty-fifth episode to work with a new one.
+Assistant director Masayuki created the twenty-fourth episode in just three weeks amid chaotic production conditions, while the final two episodes were completed in only a few days.
 These episodes feature heavy use of abstract animation, flashbacks, simple line drawings, photographs, and still image scenes with voice-over dialogue.
 Some critics speculated that these unconventional animation choices resulted from budget cuts, but Toshio Okada stated that it was not only a problem of schedule or budget, since Anno "couldn't decide the ending until the time came.
 That's his style".
-These two episodes sparked controversy and criticism among fans and critics of the series alike.
-In 1997, Hideaki Anno and Gainax thus released two animated feature films, providing another ending for the show, named Death & Rebirth and The End of Evangelion, the latter being a more traditional, narrative-based ending.
+These two episodes sparked controversy and criticism among fans and critics of the series alike; In 1997, Hideaki Anno and Gainax thus released two animated feature films providing a remake of the last two episodes named Death & Rebirth and The End of Evangelion, the latter being a more traditional, narrative-based ending.
+Over the years, Gainax has repeatedly defended the series' original ending, arguing that the theatrical conclusion was unnecessary.
+The staff has also emphasized that The End of Evangelion, with its dark and violent tone, was conceived that way from the outset rather than as a response to criticism of the original ending.

 Themes

 The cross-shaped explosion caused by the destruction of the third Angel in "The Beast" exemplifies the use of Christian imagery in Evangelion.

 References to mystical traditions in Judaism and Christianity, including Midrashic literature and Kabbalah, are threaded liberally through the series.
 Complicating viewers' attempts to form an unambiguous interpretation, the series reworks Midrash stories, Zohar images and other Kabbalistic ideas developed from the Book of Genesis to create a new Evangelion-specific mythology.
 The plot also combines elements of esotericism and mysticism of the Jewish Kabbalah, including the Angels, which have common and individual features with the angels of the religious tradition, such as Sachiel, Sandalphon and Ramiel.
 Assistant director Kazuya Tsurumaki stated the religious visual references were intended to make the series more "interesting" and "exotic" for a Japanese audience, denying the existence of a religious meaning for the use of Christian visual symbols in the show.
 According to Anno, "as the symbols are mixed together, for the first time something like an interrelationship or a meaning emerges".
+According to scholar Gavin McDowell, Tsurumaki's remarks, which have often been quoted out of context in Evangelion fandom, do not imply that the individual references are devoid of meaning.